bruhmastir/library/docs/aerodrome/muscat/gmp.md

 In the absence of an online Approach controller, pilots are responsible for self-navigation and must vector themselves to join their respective filed airways.

+!!! warning
+    Runway 08R/26L is fully operational in the real world.
+However, in most simulator sceneries, this runway is either nonexistent or still under construction.
+Therefore, by default, this runway shall not be used and may only be assigned when requested by the pilot and confirmed to be available in their scenery.

 ## 2.4 Rerouting aircraft
 An aircraft shall be issued a reroute by GMP if the pilot’s route doesn’t comply with the standard routes laid out in Table 2-2.